How To Regrow Green Onions In Water And Move Them Into Hydroponics

 🪱 Preventing Root Issues Over Time

-After a few months, the root ball will become massive.
-A dense root system traps dead plant matter.
-This decaying material invites bacteria and ruins water quality.
-You must maintain the roots just like you maintain the green tops.
+After a few months the root ball becomes massive.
+A dense root system also traps dead plant matter.
+That decaying material then invites bacteria and ruins water quality.
+Therefore, you must maintain the roots just like you maintain the green tops.

 🧯 What To Do If Yields Slow Down

-No plant lives forever.
+No plant lives forever, unfortunately.
 After four or five harvests, the green shoots will emerge thinner and weaker.
-The mother plant exhausts its genetic potential.
-When this happens, adjusting nutrients will not fix the problem.
+Eventually the mother plant exhausts its potential.
+Once that happens, adjusting nutrients will not fix the problem.

-1. Accept that the mother plant has reached the end of its lifespan.
+1. First, accept that the mother plant has reached the end of its lifespan.

 2. Remove the entire plant from the net pot.